pwnwiki/q/README.md

 This pack is free (public github and all..) and released without warranty or license.

+Modules can be put here until they are ready to be submitted to MSF as a pull request, or if the author wants to license their module in a certain way that prevents it from being in trunk, all are welcome here.

 Other available Metasploit modules/scripts/plugins:
+===

 MetaSSH - SSH session type with routing and more
 -=> https://github.com/dirtyfilthy/metassh